The System - Schema.org Plugin enables you to add Structured Data to your website content.

 Schema.org Plugins

-8 of these support the creation and publishing of specific Types of Schema.
+Eight support the creation and publishing of specific Types of Schema.

-1 of these - the Schema.org - Custom Plugin - supports the publishing of 700+ additional Types of Schema.
+One - the Schema.org - Custom Plugin - supports the publishing of 700+ additional Types of Schema.

-plugins schemaorg types
+plugins schemaorg types/p>

 Each plugin's settings can be tweaked to determine when the associated Schema Type is to be used.